 Heart Failure & Transplant

-Countless lives have been saved in recent years due to medical innovations including artificial hearts and mechanical circulatory support devices.
-Yet, heart failure continues to be one of the biggest medical problems in the world.
-It's time to take the next step for cardiovascular disease patients.
+Countless lives have been saved thanks to medical innovations including artificial hearts and mechanical circulatory support devices.
+However, heart failure continues to be one of the biggest medical problems in the world that we're working towards solving.

 Heart failure is the number one cause of hospitalization